 I was already beginning to develop a deep interest in both psychology and spirituality, but back then these two worlds seemed very separate.
 Hameed's work, as we know, unites these seemingly different disciplines, or more accurately, shows that they are a single whole, a unity.

 I quickly realised that this teaching was what I had been looking for.
-My inner flame had found its home, and in 1991 I joined the first group to meet in Europe.
-The Diamond Approach has been at the centre of my life ever since.
+My inner flame had found its home, and in 1991 I joined the first retreat group to meet in Europe - the Diamond Approach has been at the centre of my life since then.

-If you'd like to know more about me and my background, please visit my psychotherapy website, which will give you more of a sense of what has shaped my own path and training.
+If you'd like to know more about me and my background, take a look at my psychotherapy website, which details what has shaped my own path and training.

 Because I was a student in a group that met in Germany, it was there that I first became aware of the work of Jean Gebser.